Roof Nail Pops 101 • Roof Nail Pop Repair Guide

 By forcing the shingles up, the backed-out nails break the bond between shingles created by the shingles’ self-sealing strip or any added roof cement.
 This will greatly increase the chance of wind damage to your roof.
 Wind agitation of the shingles can lead to cracked, torn, or broken shingles, and probably punctures at the location of the roof nail pops themselves.

-If the bond between the shingles is particularly strong and can resist this pressure from below, the nail heads will simply puncture the shingle, giving rain a direct path into your house, through the hole in the shingle and down the nail hole below.
+If the bond between the shingles is particularly strong and can resist this pressure from below, the nail heads will simply puncture the shingle, giving rain a direct path into your house, through the hole in the shingle and down the nail hole underneath it.

 What You Will Need